Sure, a great company name is important, but you’ll also want to have a design that is simple, memorable, and a good representation of what you do.

 The key to success is knowing your company and communicating with designers to find the right look while avoiding the overdone trends shown below.

 People are drawn to these icons because they promote a feeling of joy, hope, and cooperation.
 The problem is they have been used so much that their impact is no longer what it was when they first hit the scene a few short years ago.

 The swooshy person can be used creatively, but some of the most overused versions are pictured below.

-Geometric people start out as geometric shapes in a triangle, circle, or clover.
-From there, round circles are added to represent the heads.
+Geometric people start as geometric shapes in a triangle, circle, or clover.
+From there, circles are added to represent the heads.
 They can appear in any mix of colors, as well as black and white, and with any mix of gradients or 3-D effects.
 They are often used to convey cooperation or community.

-Geometric Icons… with a splash of color
+Geometric icons… with a splash of color

 Geometric icons can make great logos.
 But certain types of images are becoming very common.
 The current trend is to take a complex design and change the color of one or two elements in the design.
-The most overused are the grid of dots, the spinning blades, and the pattern that appears to be stretched around an invisible sphere.
+The most overused is the grid of dots, the spinning blades, and the pattern that appears to be stretched around an invisible sphere.

-The logos below all fit the bill with business concepts of growth, a well oiled machine, stretching outside the box, and unity.
+The logos below all fit the bill with business concepts of growth, a well-oiled machine, stretching outside the box, and unity.
 These images are popular (even if they are generic) because they work well with many companies.

 Design Done Better